blub123muh/vi-fi/README.md

 ## Installation
 1. Clone the repository (with --recursive to obtain submodules) <$ git clone --recursive http://www.github.com/blub123muh/vi-fi.git>
 2. Run the install script in order to create appropriate symlinks (probably you have to move old .vimrc and .vim files out of the way) <$ ./install.sh>
+3. Start vim and run <:PluginInstall> to install all the Plugins listet in vimrc.
 3. Enjoy.

 ## Homepage